Building Your Pitch Deck

 Pros

-3. Save time in inputting and styling your content
+- Save time inputting and styling your content

-5. Build a deck that can be more easily edited by you later on
+- Provide a file that can be more easily edited by you later on

 Cons